The 17 Top Things To Do In Yangon, Myanmar

 It also features a beautiful golden stupa that is just as much a distinct landmark in the heart of downtown as the elegant Shwedagon Pagoda.
 This pagoda may not be as huge as Shwedagon but it is believed to be just as ancient.

 You can wander inside but there is not too much to see really.
 The real attraction here is the pagodas surrounding in the busy heart of town which is bustling with life.
-Entrance fee is US$2.
+The entrance fee is US$2.

-Right next to the paya you can find Maha Bandoola Park with the Independence Monument and the Tourist Information Office located here as well.
+Right next to the pagoda, you can find Maha Bandoola Park with the Independence Monument and the Tourist Information Office located here as well.

 Far from the hustle and bustle of the metro is the picturesque and tranquil Inya Lake.
 It is a serene spot where you can enjoy outdoor activities like swimming, sailing, rowing and golfing.